xinyiW915/VSFA-UGC/Readme.md

 # UGC video dataset test based on VSFA

 ## UPDATE!
-Completed implementation of 360P, 480P, 720P, 1080P video data on YouTube UGC datasets.
+Completed implementation for 360P, 480P, 720P, 1080P video data on YouTube UGC datasets.

 Scatter plots and nonlinear logistic fitted curves of VSFA model versus MOS trained with a grid-search SVR using k-fold cross-validation on YouTube UGC datasets.